codership/documentation/galeracluster/source/arbitrator.rst

 If the cost of adding resources (e.g., a third datacenter) is too much, you can use :term:`Galera Arbitrator`.
 Galera Arbitrator is a member of a cluster that participates in voting, but not in the actual replication.

-.. note:: **Warning** While Galera Arbitrator does not participate in replication, it does receive the same data as all other nodes.
+.. warning:: While Galera Arbitrator does not participate in replication, it does receive the same data as all other nodes.
 You must secure its network connection.

 Galera Arbitrator serves two purposes: When you have an even number of nodes, it functions as an odd node, to avoid split-brain situations.
 It can also request a consistent application state snapshot, which is useful in making backups.